ARMmbed/BLEIntros/InDepth/Debugging.md

 ```

-With this implementation, debug messages accumulated using xprintf() can be read out circularly starting from ``ringBufferTail`` and wrapping around (``ringBufferTail`` + ``HALF_BUFFER_SIZE``).
-The first message would most likely be garbled because of an overwrite by the most recently appended message.

 ###pyOCD-Based Debugging (GDB Server)

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 **Note:** using GDB (or any other debugger) to connect to the GDB server is useful only if we have access to the program symbols and their addresses.
-This is currently *not* exported when building ``.hex`` files using the mbed online IDE; we need to export our project to an offline toolchain to be able to generate either an ``.elf`` file which holds symbols alongside the program, or a ``.map`` file for symbols.
+This is currently *not* exported when building ``.hex`` files using the mbed online IDE; we need to export our project to an offline toolchain to be able to generate either an ``.elf`` file that holds symbols alongside the program, or a ``.map`` file for symbols.
 In the following section, we're assuming  an ``.elf`` file.
 </span>

 So far, we've seen the UART connection between the interface chip and the target microcontroller.
 But there is another connection between the two: serial wire debug (SWD).
 This protocol offers debugging capabilities for stack trace analysis, register dumps and inspection of program execution (breakpoints, watchpoints etc).
 When combined with a source-level debugger on the development host, such as the GNU Project Debugger (GDB), SWD offers a very rich debugging experience - much more powerful than ``printf()``.